hackclub/hackclub/meta/labs_program/README.md

 This document will contain a brief overview of our labs program and what it'll entail going into the 2015 fall semester.

+The goal of the labs program is to bring the club playbook to the point where we're confident enough to start new clubs with it.
+We'll be doing this by assembling a diverse team of clubs and running the playbook in all of them while iterating on the content with the club leaders themselves.

 ## Setup

 We're currently in the midst of setting up our labs program.
 Here's our